mgriessler/Version-File/Readme.md

 1. Create a key under the key you just created and name it command
 1. Change the (Default) key value to `PATH_TO_PYTHON\python.exe "PATH_TO_PROGRAM\version-file.py" "%1"`

 This adds the option to the context menu for files.
-If you'd like to have the same option for directories follow the same process for HKEY_CLASSES_ROOT\Directory\shell.
+If you'd like to have the same option for directories follow the same process for HKEY_CLASSES_ROOT/Directory/shell.

 # Known corner cases/bugs